openssl/openssl/INSTALL.md

 # jitter

-When configured with `enable-jitter`, a jitter provider is compiled that can provided alternative software seed source.
-It can be configured by loading jitter provider and setting `seed` setting in `openssl.cnf`.
-A complete minimal `openssl.cnf` that loads `default` and `jitter` providers is shown below:
+When configured with `enable-jitter`, a "JITTER" RNG is compiled that can provided alternative software seed source.
+It can be configured by loadin setting `seed` setting in `openssl.cnf`.
+An example `openssl.cnf` is shown below:

     openssl_conf = openssl_init